natefrog808/NEXUS/README.md

 Reality Sandbox is your playground for existential experimentation.
 Here’s your starter kit:

-- **Mind Meld**: Spawn a swarm of agents and watch their synced consciousness spawn nexuses.
+- **Mind Meld**: Spawn a swarm of agents with high `socialAffinity` and watch sync events spawn `consciousness_nexus` glitches in the Synchronicity Detector.
-- **Dream Alchemy**: Seed agent dreams with symbols—see how they twist waking reality.
+- **Dream Alchemy**: Seed agent dreams with symbols via Dream Weaver—track their manifestation in Reality Glitcher’s visual cascade.
-- **Glitch Harvest**: Amplify anomalies, stabilize them, or rip them from existence to reshape the sandbox.
+- **Glitch Harvest**: Amplify anomalies to spawn `chaos_pulse`, stabilize them for permanence, or harvest them to reshape agent fates.
-- **Reality Warp**: Flip environments (Forest, Digital, Abstract) and observe agent adaptation—or collapse.
+- **Reality Warp**: Flip between Default Void, Glitch Forest, Digital Realm, and Abstract Expanse—see agents fracture or adapt in the Mind Mirror.
-- **Chaos Tuning**: Crank global glitch intensity to push the system to its breaking point.
+- **Chaos Tuning**: Crank global glitch intensity to 200% and witness the sandbox buckle under emergent overload.

 ---

 ## ⚠️ Perception Hazard

 This isn’t a toy—it’s a perception-warping experiment.
 Reality Sandbox bends your senses, not the universe.
-Any glitches you see are yours to claim, yours to question.
+Any glitches you see are yours to claim, yours to question—subjective echoes of a mind pushed to its edge.

 ```
 "Reality doesn’t break.
 It just forgets where it parked its rules."